Blumira/Kerberoast-Detection/README.md

 In order to avoid false positive detections you can create a service account honeypot to detect Kerberoasting:

-Requirements:
+## Purpose:
-- Generate SPN artifacts for the purpose of detecting kerberoasting in otherwise noisy environments
+Generate SPN artifacts for the purpose of detecting kerberoasting in otherwise noisy environments

+## Requirements:
 - This powershell script should be executed by a user account with privledges for creating Active directory accounts and SPN's

 - Auditing of Kerberos Service Ticket Operations must be enabled